Lou Albano: Final storylines (1979–1986)

 In 1979, Jimmy Valiant introduced Albano to NRBQ on the latter's tour bus.
 Bandmember Terry Adams invited Albano to play the part of their manager and he agreed.
 In 1980, Albano taped a TV commercial for the band's album Tiddlywinks.
 At the time, it was considered "offensive" so it was broadcast only once in the Boston area.
 Audience members were taken aback when Albano was formally introduced into the music business by NRBQ at The Ritz in January 1981.
+NRBQ compiled all the recordings they'd done with Albano on their album Lou and the Q, which includes their 1981 single "Captain Lou" b/w "Boardin' House Pie"— on which Albano himself sings and rants.

-In 1984, Albano met pop singer Cyndi Lauper on a plane flight from Puerto Rico.
+In 1983, Albano met pop singer Cyndi Lauper on a plane flight from Puerto Rico.
 Her manager, David Wolff, suggested that the two collaborate on a project at some point in the future.
-In 1984, the opportunity came when Lauper's video for "Girls Just Want to Have Fun" needed an actor to play the singer's father, and Albano was suggested.
+In 1983, the opportunity came when Lauper's video for "Girls Just Want to Have Fun" needed an actor to play the singer's father, and Albano was suggested.
 Initially reluctant, he was convinced by his wife to agree, and Lauper and Albano thereafter formed a lifelong friendship.
-He appeared in several of her music videos and she appeared on Roddy Piper's "Piper's Pit" program to discuss the collaboration.
+He appeared in several of her music videos and in June 1984, she appeared on Roddy Piper's "Piper's Pit" program to discuss the collaboration.
 Albano, in character, began denigrating Lauper and women in general and claimed to have written all her songs and been the only reason for her success.
 Lauper, in turn, assaulted Albano with her purse, and the two agreed to settle their differences in the ring.
 Albano and Lauper agreed to compete by proxy, each choosing a female wrestler to contend.
 Lauper chose Wendi Richter, while Albano chose The Fabulous Moolah.
 The match, scheduled for July 23, 1984, was dubbed The Brawl to End it All, and was broadcast live on MTV.
 During the match, Lauper interfered on Richter's behalf by hitting Moolah in the head with her purse, dubbed "The Loaded Purse of Doom".
 At the conclusion of the match, Richter had defeated Moolah for the WWF Women's Championship, which the WWF had promoted Moolah as having held for the previous 28 years.
-NRBQ compiled all the recordings they'd done with Albano on their album, "Lou and the Q" which includes their 1981 single "Captain Lou" b/w "Boardin' House Pie"— on which Albano himself sings and rants.